datasaur-ai/robosaur/readme.md

 # Robosaur

-Automation tool to get us started using [Datasaur.ai](https://datasaur.ai) API and team workspace
+Automation tool to get us started using [Datasaur.ai](https://datasaur.ai) API and team workspace.

 ## Quickstart

 Before running any Robosaur commands, we need to [generate our OAuth credentials](https://datasaurai.gitbook.io/datasaur/advanced/apis-docs/oauth-2.0#generate-oauth-credentials-menu) and obtain our teamId from the URL.

-Before running this quickstart, we need to open [quickstart.json](sample/config/quickstart.json) and do these two things:
+Before running this quickstart, we need to open [quickstart.json](quickstart/config/quickstart.json) and do these two things:

 1. Replace all `<TEAM_ID>` with the correct teamId
 2. Replace `<DATASAUR_CLIENT_ID>` and `<DATASAUR_CLIENT_SECRET>` with the correct values